 - After the Veronica Mars TV show was cancelled in 2003, creator Rob Thomas shopped around a movie but couldn’t get funding.
 In 2013 he mounted a Kickstarter campaign[xii] that netted over $5.7M, drawn from over 71,000 “backers.”

 - PewDiePie[xiii] (PEW-dee-py), a 24-year-old Swede, has more than 24 million subscribers to his YouTube channel (about one percent of all Internet users) and is projected to make $2.8 million over the next four months from related ad revenue.
 His main attraction: watching him play video games.

 With hundreds more of these weak signals, clusters emerge, indicating hotter, more promising areas of inquiry.
 The three examples above may well presage a more personal, more participatory entertainment experience.
 Then again, perhaps not; upon a more intense search, one could find stronger evidence to the contrary and abandon that hypothesis.
-But the overall intention is to weave a tapestry of the megatrends and the weak signals into a coherent depiction of a plausible future, which we call future insights.
+But the overall intention is to weave a tapestry of the megatrends and the weak signals into a coherent depiction of a plausible future, which we call future vision.

 Swiftly evolving technologies, global connectivity, and increasing complexity all contribute to uncertainty and risk for decision-makers.
 To thrive in this environment, evidence-supported future insights can help articulate a future against which one can weigh decisions, to inform anticipatory actions.

 A few key tenets of a good future insights process: